Jontes-Tech/mushroom-server/README.md

 # Mushroom Server

-An open-source alternative to Firebase, which goal is to make it easy for people to set up and start developing their dream app.
+An open-source alternative to Firebase, witch goal is to make it easy for people to set up and start developing their dream app.

 This is my first open-source project so be nice!